Parmeggiani-Lab/elfin-ui/README.md

 It is intentionally disabled, because the transforming of individual modules break the spatial relatinoship between modules that elfin's assembly logic relies on.

-The correct way to transform modules is to select the parent object (i.e. via `Select Parent`) and then move or rotate the whole network.
+The correct way to transform modules is to select the parent object (i.e. via `Select Parent` or shortcut <kbd>shift</kbd>+<kbd>G</kbd>+<kbd>P</kbd>) and then move or rotate the whole network.
 If you want to move an individual module, then by logic it must be severed from the network (i.e. via `Sever Network`) it originally belonged to and form a new, separate network with just that module.
 Transform that network, then join the networks back together when you're done.

 <b>4.
 Why can't I extrude into a symmetric hub or join networks that involve symmetric hub(s)?</b>